abuchart/testing-materialize/README.md

 ## Step 6: Call Materialize Functions to Your Javascript

 Alright, we're almost there!
-For this last part, we need to call the materialize js functions in our own app.js file.
-Open app.js and place this code in there:
+For this last part, we need to call the Materialize js functions in our own app.js file.
+On the instructions from Materialize, they always give us the code we need to use to call whatever feature we want to add, under a heading that says "Initialization".
+That's where I got the code below.
+Open app.js and place this in there:
 ```
 $(document).ready(function(){
   $('.parallax').parallax();